Current Employer: South Western Ambulance Service NHS Foundation Trust (SWAST)

 My career path was entirely influenced by my degree as it was a vocational subject in which I trained for a specific job.
 I had already made the decision regarding my career before beginning my degree.

 What is the most difficult thing which you have faced in your career?

 As a student paramedic, I experienced a multitude of difficult situations – such as being involved in the resuscitation of children and telling families that their loved one had died – and there are times when there is nothing we can do.
 As well as this, other aspects of my study were difficult – such as long commutes either side of a 12, 13, or 14 hour shift when you’re very tired and drained.

 What is the best, most exciting or fun thing that you have done in your career?

 Earlier this year, I competed in a simulation competition with two student paramedic colleagues in the first of its kind in the country.
 Student Paramedic International Rally of Emergency Simulations (SPIRES) was an international simulation competition in which teams of student paramedics competed against each other in a series of simulated emergencies that were judged by panels of experts.
-This competition was so motivating and gave us all confidence in our practice, especially when our team from Plymouth University won the competition!
+This competition was so motivating and gave us all confidence in our practice, especially when our team from University of Plymouth won the competition.

 Imagine you were about to start university again – with the benefit of hindsight – what would you now tell yourself to have done differently?